 Automated Package Verification

-USPS is committed to giving you the tools you need for an easy and seamless shipping experience.
-We've provided some tips below to help you understand the best practices for improving your shipping procedures and how to calculate postage correctly, so you're not overpaying or underpaying.
+To continue offering an affordable and efficient shipping experience, USPS® has streamlined how postage is checked on packages with Click-N-Ship® and PC Postage® labels.
+We've provided some tips below on best practices for improving your shipping procedures and how to calculate postage correctly, so you're not overpaying or underpaying.

 How to Calculate Postage Correctly

-USPS® rounds up to either the next pound (lb) or ounce (oz).
+USPS rounds up to either the next pound (lb) or ounce (oz).
 For example, if your package weighs 3 lbs 5 oz, it would be charged at the 4 lb-rate.
 If you have an item for shipping by First-Class Package® service that weighs 7.3 oz, it must be charged at the 8 oz-rate.
 This applies to all mail classes—domestic and international.

 For example, First-Class Package® service can only be used for packages under 15.999 oz; anything over the weight limit must be shipped with Priority Mail® service.
 And domestic Regional Rate Boxes A and B have 15 and 20 lbs limits respectively.

 USPS provides a wide range of shipping options to help you meet your mailing needs.
 Make sure that the label you are using matches the packaging.
 For example, if you are using a Flat Rate box, you should also use a Flat Rate label.
-Or anything shipped in Priority Mail® packaging requires a Priority Mail label.
+Or anything shipped in Priority Mail packaging requires a Priority Mail label.
 Also, ensure you place the label on the long side of the box.
 Labels should not wrap over the ends or edges and all barcodes should face up in the same direction.

-If you are using PC Postage® software, verify that the origin address (or "sent from") is up to date before printing the label.
+If you are using PC Postage software, verify that the origin address (or "sent from") is up to date before printing the label.
 Please note, USPS charges by zones.
-To get a zone chart for your ZIP Code™ use the Postal Calculator.Calculate a Price
+To get a zone chart for your ZIP Code™ use the Postal Calculator.

-About Automated Package Verification
+About Automated Package VerificationExpand All

 We've invested in new technologies that automatically detect and correct package postage overpayments or underpayments, bringing USPS in line with industry standards.